Travel Advice: Tips for Flying with an 18-Month-Old

 If you can afford it, choose a good airline

 We are very fortunate that we could afford our favourite airline, Singapore Airlines, and that we could make the journey via Singapore, where my very good friend lives and where we would make a two-day stop on the way back.
 They also happen to have one of the best reputations for service and a very decent economy class.
-This paid off in many ways because we had space, good in-flight systems (with lots of kids shows) and the staff were generally fantastic.
+This paid off in many ways because we had space, good in-flight systems (with lots of kids shows), very good meal choices, and the staff were generally fantastic.

 If you can afford it, buy your child their own seat